cpp-sc2/docker-sc2/README.md

 $ docker run -p 8167:8167 alkurbatov/sc2
 ```

-3. Connect to the game
+3. Connect to the game.
 Example code for the C++ API can be found [here](https://github.com/cpp-sc2/scrubber).

 ## License